SHARE

 When did the monkeys die?

-The first eight primates died on October 13, and 12th on October 22.
+The first eight primates died on October 13, with the 12th one dying on October 22.
 Autopsies found a large amount of the sepsis-inducing bacteria Burkholderia pseudomallei, which causes the melioidosis disease.
 It was likely to have come from contaminated soil near the primates' enclosures.
 The bacteria’s incubation period in primates is about a week, which appeared to fit the timing of the sudden deaths of the animals.

 Death of the monkey